 However, FA-4’s lower viscosity comes with one condition: it’s NOT interchangeable with CK-4 or backward compatible with CJ-4, CI-4 with CI-4 PLUS, CI-4, and CH-4 oils.
 So it's important to check with the engine manufacturer regarding where FA-4 can be used.

 Other FA-4 points to discuss with the engine manufacturer:

 - Fuels with sulfur content greater than 15 ppm sulfur.
-FA-4 oil isn't recommended for use with fuels having greater than 15 ppm sulfur.
+FA-4 oil isn’t recommended for use with fuels that have greater than 15 ppm sulfur.

 - Use with older engines.
 In many cases, engine manufacturers will only recommend FA-4 for newer engines.

 Maintenance schedules aren't defined by the CK-4 and FA-4 standards.
 Contact your engine manufacturer or service provider to discuss if any change in maintenance is required.